nitish29/unwind/README.md

 - install postgres database and create a new database

-- make a copy of local_settings.py.sample file from nongit folder and move it to lingualsearch folder
+- make a copy of local_settings.py.sample file from nongit folder and move it to unwind folder

 - rename this file copied file to **local_settings.py**